HyperJump-DeFi/HyperJump-Docs/tokenomics/usdhypr-hyperburn-bsc.md

 HyperBurn ($HYPR) is the flagship token of HyperJump on Binance Smarth Chain that delivers instant passive yield directly to user wallets.
 It is a deflationary token with a burn on every transaction with the exception of buying.

+### Initial Supply

+The initial supply for $HYPR was 1 million tokens.

+The supply will only get smaller in every transaction (except the buying)

 ### The Burn

 Every transaction of $HYPR, with the exception of buying, is subject to the burning mechanism.
 The burn percentage is based on a curve against the price of BNB.&#x20;